General Privacy statement

 The main personal data we collect is contact details, which we use to keep our supporters informed (see below), to manage our membership arrangements (where applicable) and to put volunteers in touch with each other (with their permission).
 We also keep financial records of donations made to us by individuals, for accounting and gift aid purposes, and of fundraising approaches we make to individuals.
 We may occasionally collect data for other purposes, for example if we conduct surveys of our supporters for research purposes, in which case we will explain how the data will be used.

-Our main contact with supporters is through our regular e-newsletter, WinACC News, currently published twice a month.
+Our main contact with supporters is through our regular e-newsletter, WinACC News.
 This includes information about WinACC’s activities, tips on reducing your carbon footprint, and other news relevant to WinACC’s aims.
-If you register with us via our website, you will be asked whether you wish to receive WinACC News.
-You can opt-out of receiving WinACC News and similar emails via your user account on the WinACC website (if you have one) or by contacting us.
+Once you have consented to receive communications from us, you can opt-out of receiving WinACC News and similar emails by contacting us.

 From time to time we will send members information relating to their WinACC membership, such as a copy of our annual report and accounts, an invitation to our AGM and details of trustee elections.
 We are required to do this by law.
-Individuals wishing to stop receiving this information can resign from WinACC membership by emailing or writing to us.
+Individuals wishing to stop receiving this information can do so by contacting us.

 If you sign up to an event or service which is being provided by a third party on WinACC’s behalf, or in partnership with a third party, we may pass your contact details to that third party.
 Your details may also be accessible by some third parties which provide WinACC’s IT services.
 Third parties are only authorised to use your information to fulfil their contractual obligations to us and will not be permitted to use it for any other purpose.